 The margin was so high and so rare, the thought was immediate.
 The proposal by SAP consultants is that I should not have thought that.
 However, that is automatically what my brain did.
-Apparently, I should not have thought this, even though the margins were both rare and close to the same.
+I should not have thought this, even though the margins were both rare and close to the same.
 The argument has been that it was inappropriate to write this article, but if it was inappropriate to write it, was it inappropriate to think it?
-That is should the very associative thought be censored?
+That is, should the very associative thought be censored?
 So far, it seems like the answer is yes.
 That the pro-SAP resources have proposed that some thoughts are allowable, but other thoughts are not allowable.

 One reason the SAP consultants may not have a problem with the margin changed on support is that they don’t pay it.
 However, if they paid for it, would they complain?
 I think they would.
 Most consultants I know like to get a good value for things in life that they buy, and do not appreciate being taken advantage of.
-I have had SAP consultants complain to me about excessive housing closing costs, which are far less onerous than SAP support.
+I have had SAP consultants complain to me about high housing closing costs, which are far less difficult than SAP support.

-As this point, I would like to hear from an SAP or Oracle customer that approves of the margin they are being charged.
+At this point, I would like to hear from an SAP or Oracle customer that approves of the margin they are being charged.
 I would also like to hear from a customer that they were told during the sales process what margin they would be paying on support.

 Financial Bias Disclosure